THEOplayer/documentation/theoplayer_versioned_docs/version-v4/how-to-guides/07-miscellaneous/05-webaudio.md

 ## How to use the Web Audio API

 The first thing you need is a valid THEOplayer set-up.
 If you have no experience with setting up our player, we have an excellent [getting started guide](../../getting-started/01-sdks/01-web/00-getting-started.mdx).
-In the following sections, we will assume that you have just created a THEOplayer instance and bound it to the variable 'player'.
+In the following sections, we will assume that you have just created a THEOplayer instance and bound it to the variable `player`.

 ## Code Examples